Home Policy“Sorry, not sorry” — Collaboration is Canada’s innovation superpower

 • Valuing many kinds of knowledge equally

-• Designing solutions with communities, not for
+• Designing solutions with communities, not for them.

 This kind of collaboration is hard.
 It’s slow.
 It challenges egos and requires patience.
 But it’s also the only way we’ll achieve systems-level change.
-And Canada, with its deep traditions of cooperation and pluralism, is uniquely positioned to lead.
+And Canada, with its deep traditions of co-operation and pluralism, is uniquely positioned to lead.

 That leadership, however, requires the right infrastructure.
 We need national mechanisms that connect grassroots solutions to federal strategy.
 We need resource flows that are flexible, equitable and grounded in local realities.
 We need policy coherence across departments, so promising innovations don’t get stuck in silos.